-Cloud computing is becoming more popular amongst organisations for a whole a host of reasons, Not only do you no longer require the local hardware to run the same service on premise they generally allow access from anywhere which can assist in enabling the ability to telecommute.
+Cloud computing is becoming more popular amongst organisations for a whole host of reasons, Not only do you no longer require the local hardware to run the same service on-premise they generally allow access from anywhere which can assist in enabling the ability to telecommute.
 While huge data centres require a lot of electricity, it’s still a lot less than the thousands of office-grade computers it would take to perform the same big tasks.

 The business value of green IT

 Global warming is already having significant and costly effects on our communities, our health, and our climate.